There is no difficulty in mounting the Shimano derailleurs. On the other hand, there are a few small gestures to know to settle them precisely!

 The front derailleur is then tightened permanently.

-We place a 5 mm allen wrench like this along the teeth of the big chainring and look at the gap with the fork.
+We place a 5 mm allen wrench like this along the teeth of the tray and look at the gap with the fork.

-We then play on this screw to glue (green) the fork or take it off (orange).
+We then play on this screw to bring closer (green) the fork or take it off (orange).

-We tighten the derailleur thoroughly on the hanger.
+We tighten the derailleur thoroughly on the derailleur hanger

-We avoid crushing this screw on the hanger.
+We avoid crushing this screw on the derailleur hanger.

-We then make sure that the derailleur rotates freely on the paw.
+We then make sure that the derailleur rotates freely on the derailleur hanger.

-Small chainring – bigger sprocket, we make sure that the derailleur does not touch the spokes.
+Small chainring-big sprocket, we make sure that the derailleur does not touch the spokes.
 We then act on the B screw.

-Large tray-small pinion, we make sure that the chain runs without noise and does not rub on the frame.
+Large chainring-small spocket, we make sure that the chain runs without noise and does not rub on the frame.
 We then act on the A screw.

-The sprocket train must also be as close as possible to the pinions.
+The pulleys train must also be as close as possible to the sprocket.
 Here we will reduce the distance a little.

 We modulate the gap with the C screw.
 When we tighten (green) we move away, when we unscrew (orange) we bring…

-On the front derailleur, the A screw is used for the race of the small plateau, the B screw for the race of the large plateau.
+On the front derailleur, the A screw is used for the race of the small chainring, the B screw for the race of the large plateau.

-We put on a small large gable tray and look at how it goes.
+We put the chain on a small chainring and the large sprocket and look at how it goes.

 We screw the A screw to bring the fork closer together, we unscrew it to keep it away.
 It must brush against the chain but without touching it.

-We put the chain on the large tray and the small gable.
+We put the chain on the large chainring and the small sprocket.
 We look at where the fork goes.
 Here too, it must brush against the chain without touching it.